-KTM recommends raising the motorcycle.
+KTM recommends jacking up the motorcycle.

-- Raise the motorcycle with the lift stand. (🕮 p.
-63) - Preferably cover the vehicle with a tarp or similar cover that is permeable to air.
+- Preferably cover the motorcycle with a tarp or similar cover that is permeable to air.
 Do not use non-porous materials since they prevent humidity from escaping, thus causing corrosion.

 Avoid running the engine for a short time only.
-Since the engine cannot warm up properly, the water vapor produced during combustion condenses and causes valves and exhaust system to rust.
+Since the engine cannot warm up properly, the water vapor produced during combustion condenses and causes valves and the exhaust system to rust.